 Overview

-OpenInfra is an open-source hosting network (DePIN) where hosts provide compute and storage resources, earn rewards, and — at the vision’s end state — participate in a peer-to-peer network with no central authority.
+OpenInfra is an open-source hosting network (DePIN) where hosts provide compute and storage resources, earn on-chain rewards, and — at the vision’s end state — participate in a peer-to-peer network with no central authority.
 Users browse a catalog and deploy services onto host hardware.

 Where to next